ando-takahiro/room/README.md

 It runs on [node-ninja](http://room.node-ninja.com:8080/).

-This is an experimental 3d virtual space using node.js, webgl, redis, socket.io.
-Our goal is a [Minecraft](http://www.minecraft.net/) :)
+This is my personal project.
+This provides an experimental 3d virtual space using node.js, webgl, redis, socket.io.
+My goal is [UGC](http://en.wikipedia.org/wiki/User-generated_content) web space, for example [Minecraft](http://www.minecraft.net/) :)

 ## How to run